Church of St Peter & St Paul

 Extensive renovation work added modern kitchen and toilet facilities to the Village Hall in 2009 and there is a continuing programme of improvements to the building when funds allow.

-The hall is now an attractive venue for all sorts of activities and can be hired at very modest cost.
+The hall is now an attractive venue for all sorts of activities (meetings, parties, concerts and the like) and can be hired at very modest cost.

 |Craft group||Meets fortnightly on Mondays – 7.00 – 9.00 pm throughout the year

 All ages and abilities are very welcome